 I have a lot of experience of post-graduate supervision through my own students and setting up and then serving as the postgraduate tutor for the department for over 10 years.
 I have a team of postgraduate students, and also host and mentor post doctoral researchers.
 I advertise new PhD projects each year.
 Please do get in touch if you are interested in working with me as either a PhD student or a postdoctoral fellow.
 In the coming year I will have PhD projects on the following topics but also welcome other ideas:

-All of my research students have gone on to successful careers in academia, the oil industry or teaching.
+All of my research students have gone on to successful careers in academia, the oil industry, teaching or the charity sector.
+My current research students are: Julie Harrald, Carrie Walker and Joe McNeil.

 I teach a broad range of Earth Science disciplines including: sedimentology, stratigraphy, palaeoclimatology, palaeontology, field skills, earth system science, basin analysis, geophysics and general geology.
 I have contributed towards pedagogy, science communication, project work and led 9 course teams.